Collection inventory

 Scope and Contents of the Collection

-The Werner Seligmann Papers span the years 1948-1998 (1955-1998 bulk) and are arranged in two series: Projects and Writings and Biographical Material.
+The Werner Seligmann Papers span the years 1851-2000 (1955-1998 bulk) and are arranged in two series: Projects and Writings and Biographical Material.
+Additions, acquired later and not yet integrated into the main collection, are listed in a separate document.
 The collection comprises drawings, presentation boards, slides, models, photographic materials, specifications, competition programs, newspaper clippings, articles, reports, studies, monographs, and scrapbooks.

 There is very little material regarding the business or financial aspects of Werner Seligmann and Associates, Architects and Urban Designers (WSA) or Seligmann's personal or faculty life.
 No employee or job lists were found.
 The bulk of material is project related and represents all phases of the architectural process, in particular the design development and construction phases.
 Documented are Seligmann's built and unbuilt projects and the competitions he participated in under WSA or with colleagues and students.